 The disruptions that COVID-19 has caused no longer need any introduction.
 In our private lives, our social lives, in work and in business, what we took for granted as ‘normal’ has been shaken hard.

 Businesses have had to adapt fast to keep operating in a very changed landscape.
 IT has been right on the frontline of business response.
 With the basic rationale of finding ways to continue moving businesses forward whilst keeping people safe, organizations have been encouraged to switch to digital and remote options for anything that can be.

 As a result, the majority of firms have experienced a shuddering acceleration in digital transformation activity – according to some estimates, undergoing the equivalent of more than five years’ change in just six months.
 But when these changes have very clearly been triggered by the short-term needs of a crisis response, is it premature to start talking about a ‘new digital normal’ emerging from the pandemic?

 A new wave of digital disruption

-The initial need for companies to keep operating even when their premises were shut, and subsequently to help minimise person-to-person contact, has pushed certain technologies to the forefront of business IT.
-We are all familiar with the well-publicised role teleconferencing platforms like Zoom and Microsoft Teams have played in keeping stay-at-home workforces in touch, and how cloud-based collaboration platforms have allowed remote workers to stay productive.
+The initial need for companies to keep operating even when their premises were shut, and subsequently to help minimize person-to-person contact, has pushed certain technologies to the forefront of business IT.
+We are all familiar with the well-publicized role teleconferencing platforms like Zoom and Microsoft Teams have played in keeping stay-at-home workforces in touch, and how cloud-based collaboration platforms have allowed remote workers to stay productive.